Sheikh Shaheb Ali: Club career

-Mohammedan SC in 1936, Ali seated furthest to the left, middle row.
+Mohammedan SC in 1938, Ali seated furthest to the left, middle row.

-Ali began his domestic football career in 1936, playing for Dhaka Mohammedan in the Second Division.
-In 1938, he was part of the club’s first-ever First Division team.
+Ali began his domestic football career in 1938, playing for Dhaka Mohammedan as part of the club's first-ever team in the First Division.
 However, the following year, Mohammedan was unable to form a team for the competition, forcing Ali to leave.
 He joined Victoria SC later that year.
 In 1942, while playing for Victoria SC in the Ronaldshay Shield, he gained experience as a makeshift goalkeeper.
 Two years later, in 1944, he represented Wari Club in the IFA Shield in West Bengal.
 Wari reached the quarter-finals but were eliminated by Mohun Bagan AC, with Ali playing as an outside-left.

 Ali represented Dacca in the 1944–45 Santosh Trophy, where his team were defeated by Bengal in the preliminary round held on home ground.
 He also played for Dacca in the 1945–46 Santosh Trophy in Bombay, where his team were knocked-out after a 0–3 defeat to the hosts.
 Ali also played for Kolkata Mohammedan in 1945, following an offer from the club's football secretary Abdul Rashid and captain Mohammad Shahjahan.
-He notably played in a pre-season match against Barrackpur Army, a team only consisiting of British players.
-The game had to abandoned following the death of a British player during the game.
+He notably played in a pre-season match against Barrackpur Army, a team only consisting of British players.
+The game had to be abandoned following the death of a British player during the game.

-Following the partition of India, he played for Dhaka Wanderers in the First Division, and was league champion in both 1950 and 1951.
-He played in both the 1954 and 1955 editions of the IFA Shield for Dhaka Wanderers and Wari Club, respectively, while employed in the Fire Service.
+Following the partition of India, he played for Dhaka Wanderers in the First Division until 1949.
+In 1950, he joined Fire Service AC and won the Second Division.
+He played in the 1954 IFA Shield for Dhaka Wanderers, while employed in the Fire Service.
 He retired from playing in 1957 after captaining the East Pakistan Green team at the National Football Championship.
+Notably, he had represented the provincial team since 1948.